 A Fordham Center on Religion and Culture Webinar

-David Gibson, director of Fordham’s Center on Religion and Culture, will moderate the discussion, which will include questions from the online audience.
+David Gibson, director of Fordham’s Center on Religion and Culture, will open and close the event and he will assist in fielding questions from our online audience.